- What We Do

 From Early Warning to Early Action

-To react to crises quickly, USAID now has seven sites around the world with prepositioned food stocks.
+To react to crises quickly, USAID now has five sites around the world with prepositioned food stocks.
 Relying on a modern supply chain management approach, USAID has up to 100,000 tons on the floor in warehouses, on the water, or in the procurement process, ready to respond to crises around the world.
-In 2010, when epic flooding first began in Pakistan, USAID was able to source commodities from prepositioned stocks and divert ships on the water to deliver food to flood survivors within days.

 New Market Based Approaches